cyberkiko/cyberkiko.github.io/resume.md

 Nobox is an award-winning full-service digital marketing agency based in Miami.
 With solutions backed by a multi-disciplinary team.
 I grew in this company from web developer and just a coder to a senior developer.
 I had the opportunity to lead projects and bring ideas, solutions to create a world class product.

-Some achievements
+Key contributions and achievements

-> Created internal tools & services to facilitate day-to-day development
+> Ideated and created internal tools & services to facilitate day-to-day development

-> Trained Junior Web Developers and helped to pursue a career
+> Trained junior web developers and helped them pursue a career in the field

-> I have led many projects in terms of development
+> In the last 2 years, led all projects as the lead engineer, for both backend and database architecture

-> Helped to create a low cost and more efficient deployment process
+> Worked in tandem with our management staff to create a low-cost, high uptime and higher efficiency deployment process

 > Brought new technologies to our development stack

 > Became specialized in Laravel PHP framework

+> Assisted in the production of cost estimates

+> Responsible for preparing technical documentation for our API and backends

+> Prepared bi-weekly proof-of-concept implementations to further our technological expertise and offerings